unkn0wncode/openai/README.md

   - `output.MCPCall`
   - `output.LocalShellCall`
   - `output.LocalShellCallOutput`
+  - `output.CodeInterpreterCall`, with its `Results` being a slice of the following types (mixed):
+    - `output.CodeInterpreterResultText`
+    - `output.CodeInterpreterResultFile`
   - `input.ItemReference`

 This may be overwhelming, but you can keep it simple by sending only strings and messages in most cases.